sharvanath/kromium/README.md

 ## What is Kromium?

 Kromium is a no-code bulk file copy/transformation tool.
-The pipeline is a linear chain of transformations and is expressed using simple JSON config.
+The pipeline is a linear chain of transformations and is expressed using simple CUE[https://cuelang.org/] based configs.
 Each transform is independant and every run of the pipeline is idempotent.
 Kromium is designed for simplicity and ease of use.
 A simple configuration example is the following:

 ```
 {
- "SourceBucket": "gs://kromium-src",
+ SourceBucket: "gs://kromium-src,
- "DestinationBucket": "gs://kromium-dst",
+ DestinationBucket: "gs://kromium-dst",
- "StateBucket": "gs://kromium-state",
+ StateBucket: "gs://kromium-state",
- "NameSuffix": ".gz",
+ NameSuffix: ".gz",
- "Transforms": [
+ Transforms: [
    {
-     "name": "GzipCompress",
+     Type: "GzipCompress",
-     "args": {
+     Args: {
-      "level": 10
+       level: 4
      }
    }
  ]